-This essential Christmas dinner accompaniment is given a festive twist with orange and a little mixed spice.
-It just takes 10 minutes to make and is so much better than store bought.
+The essential Christmas dinner accompaniment is given a festive twist with orange and a little mixed spice.
+It just takes 10 minutes to make this cranberry and orange sauce – it’s so much better than store bought.

 You might be able to buy perfectly decent cranberry sauce in the shops, but it just doesn’t come close to homemade.